etolopez/etolopez/README.md

 ------------------------------------------------------

-- 🔭 I’m currently working on an app that connects dogs to dog walkers locally.
+- 🔭 I’m currently working as a freelance Front End Developer at 4GeeksAcademy
 - 🌱 I’m currently learning more about Python and it's components.
 - 👯 I’m looking to collaborate on apps that help people have better day-to-day experiences.
 - ⚡ Fun fact: No one loves coffee more than I do.